sadeq220/docs/reactiveprogramming/README.md

 The idea behind non-blocking I/O is to request a (blocking) operation,
  and move on to doing other tasks until the operation result is ready.(apply a level of indirection[^2] like creational design patterns)
+In this model, many concurrent connections can be **multiplexed** on a single thread, as network latency typically exceeds the CPU time it takes to read incoming bytes.

 ---
 #### reactive Imperative - reactive functional